 Technical Report Summary

-In the Petrochemical, Logistics and Manufacturing Precincts, 720 ha of land has been rezoned from agricultural zoning (AG) to specific EETP industrial zonings.
+In the Petrochemical and Medium Industrial precincts, 720 ha of land has been rezoned from agricultural zoning (AG) to specific EETP industrial zonings.

-The petrochemical precinct offers almost 1,700 ha of greenfield development.
-Industries locating here have easy access to feedstocks available from Alberta’s Industrial Heartland and Northern Alberta’s rich natural gas and shale gas fields.
+The Petrochemical Precinct offers over 1,100 ha of greenfield development.
+Offering a range of petrochemical-related and other medium to heavy industrial opportunities, this location has easy access to feedstocks available from Alberta’s Industrial Heartland and Northern Alberta’s rich natural gas and shale gas fields.

-The eco-industrial zoning (EETP Petrochemical – EETC) supports heavy industrial uses such as petrochemical production, as well as medium industrial uses found in other manufacturing operations.
+The eco-industrial zoning (EETP Chemical Cluster Zone – EETC) supports heavy industrial uses such as petrochemical production, as well as medium industrial uses found in other manufacturing operations.

 Within this precinct the City of Edmonton has approved the rezoning of almost 440 ha to EETC.
 Additional uses within this precinct are listed under Section 970.7 of Edmonton Zoning Bylaw.

-The R&D precinct has almost 665 ha for light industrial development geared towards firms serving the engineering, technical and business service needs of companies located in or near the EETP and Alberta’s Industrial Heartland.
+The R&D precinct has over 300 ha of developable land for light industrial development geared towards firms serving the engineering, technical and business service needs of companies located in or near the EETP and Alberta’s Industrial Heartland.

 The eco-industrial zoning EETB (EETP Business Park Zone) supports a full range of business park or light industrial uses.